 We provide various restructuring and restructuring-related advice to companies in financial distress or to their creditors or other stakeholders.
-Historically, the fees from restructuring related services have been a significant part of our Financial Advisory revenue, although the aggregate value of debt defaults has recently been low, consistent with the last several years.
+Historically, the fees from restructuring related services have been a significant part of our Financial Advisory revenue.
 A number of factors could affect demand for these advisory services, including improving general economic conditions, the availability and cost of debt and equity financing and changes to laws, rules and regulations, including those that protect creditors, and the deregulation or privatization of particular industries.